2010 July 09

 (format t "error: ~a~%" (text ex))))

 This is similar to a try-catch block.
-If socket-connect fails, the
+If socket-connect fails, the socket-connection-error object is caught and the text description of the error is printed to the output stream.

 Another form used to catch exceptions is restart-case.
 This is similar to handler-case except that it does not specify any exceptions to be caught.
 Instead it contain named code blocks that will be executed in case of an error.
 These code blocks are called restarts.